jarun/nnn/README.md

 ## Quickstart

-While we strongly advise reading this page and the wiki, if you can't wait to start using `nnn`:
+While we strongly advise reading this page and the wiki, if you can't wait to start:

 1. Install the [utilities you may need](https://github.com/jarun/nnn#utility-dependencies) based on your regular workflows.
 2. Configure [cd on quit](https://github.com/jarun/nnn/wiki/Basic-use-cases#configure-cd-on-quit).
 3. Optionally open all text files in `$EDITOR` (fallback vi): `export NNN_USE_EDITOR=1`
 4. For additional functionality [install plugins](https://github.com/jarun/nnn/tree/master/plugins#installing-plugins) and the GUI app launcher [`nlaunch`](https://github.com/jarun/nnn/tree/master/misc/nlaunch).

+Notes:

-- Don't memorize keys.
+1. Don't memorize keys.
 Arrows, <kbd>/</kbd> and <kbd>q</kbd> suffice.
 Press <kbd>?</kbd> for help on keyboard shortcuts anytime.
-- To set `nnn` as the default file manager, follow these [instructions](https://github.com/jarun/nnn/wiki/Advanced-use-cases#configure-as-default-fm).
+2. To set `nnn` as the default file manager, follow these [instructions](https://github.com/jarun/nnn/wiki/Advanced-use-cases#configure-as-default-fm).

 ## Installation